Play to Win

 Back in the day, there was a business best-seller titled “Dress for Success.”
 It was based on some research that showed the impressions that people had of others were typically based solely on their dress.
 Unfortunately, the book provided a recipe for dressing for business.
 Everyone looked the same.
 It was terrible.

-Reflect your personality.
-Do you like bright colors?
-Great.
-Do you prefer pants to dresses?
-Fine.
-Do you like suspenders?
-Go for it.
-But do think about how potential clients and referral sources will perceive you.
+At the same time, do think about how potential clients and referral sources will perceive you.
 Do you want people to think you’re worth $300 per hour, $500 per hour or $800 per hour?
 Then you should look and act like it.

 Here are a few examples of things that contribute to positive or negative first impressions.

 1. Attire.
 Worn-out shoes, wrinkled shirts or slacks, hems that drag on the floor.
-Do you not recognize the problem or don’t you care?
+Do you not recognize the problem, or don’t you care?
 Neither is a good perception.

 2. Accessories.
 I get it — that’s your favorite briefcase or purse; it’s sentimental.
 But it may also look like you don’t take care of things or can’t afford something new.

 4. Greetings.
 Smile and look confident.
-A firm handshake is necessary; weak ones are memorable as are those that break bones in your hands.
+A firm handshake is necessary; weak ones are memorable, as are those that break bones in your hands.

 5. Posture.
 I have seen more than one woman lawyer in a meeting sitting on her leg.
 Casual dress makes people behave more casually.
 Watch your posture and project professionalism.

 How we present ourselves gives people an inkling of our personality, our professionalism and our perceived level of success.
 It contributes greatly to the perception people have of you and your personal brand.
-What impression are you creating when you first meet someone?

 You Might Also Like …